Refine data sets

 Before you create a data flow, ensure your CSV data meets the following requirements:

-- No empty column names.
-Data sets should also not contain a comma (,) at the end of the line because this creates a column with no name.
+- Data sets should also not contain a comma (,) at the end of the line because this creates a column with no name.

-- No duplicate columns.
-Although you can still refine data, you won't be able to run a data shaping job on the columns that are duplicated.
+- Although you can still refine data, you won't be able to run a data shaping job on the columns that are duplicated.

-For remote data sets, ensure they use one of the following supported data source types: HDFS, HDFS-CDH (.CSV file only), DB2, DB2Z, INFORMIX, NETEZZA, ORACLE, DASHDB, BIGSQL.
+For remote data sets, the following data source types are supported: HDFS, HDFS-CDH (.CSV file only), DB2, DB2Z, INFORMIX, NETEZZA, ORACLE, DASHDB, BIGSQL.

 - For JDBC data types, you cannot run batch shaping or save an R script.